“All human beings by nature desire to know”

 You can also access the course syllabus here.

 We start with Parmenides, who stunned the ancient world by arguing that change itself is an illusion and that reality is far stranger than it appears.
 Next is Plato, who asked whether the world you see is real or merely a shadow of something deeper.
 Aristotle, Plato’s most famous student, brought philosophy back down to earth to ask what it actually means to live well and flourish.
-Marcus Aurelius turns philosophy inward, showing how a Roman emperor used Stoic discipline to stay grounded amid power, grief, and the certainty of death.

 From there we cross into modernity with Descartes, who tore everything down to a single unshakable certainty—I think, therefore I am—and rebuilt knowledge from the ground up.
 Kant revealed that the mind isn’t a passive mirror of the world but actively shapes everything we experience.
-Nietzsche took a hammer to our most cherished beliefs and famously declared that God is dead and challenged posterity to create your own values in a universe that hands you none.
+Nietzsche took a hammer to our most cherished beliefs and famously declared that God is dead and challenged posterity to create their own values in a universe that hands us none.
 Finally, Heidegger confronts what he takes to be the most fundamental question of all — what does it mean to be?

 Course Details

-When: 8 Weeks (July 27- September 12), Saturday mornings 12pm (EDT/EST)
+When: 8 Weeks (July 25- September 12)

 Where: Online